ardanlabs/kit/web/README.md

 	404 Not Found    : StatusNotFound            : Invalid URL or identifier.
 	500 Internal     : StatusInternalServerError : Weblication specific beyond scope of user.

-Package app provides a thin layer of support for writing web services.
-It integrates with the ardanlabs kit repo to provide support for logging, configuration, database, routing and application context.
+Package web provides a thin layer of support for writing web services.
+It integrates with the ardanlabs kit repo to provide support for routing and application context.
 The base things you need to write a web service is provided.